IreneDeNevi/Snake-Game-via-Prompt-Engineering/README.md

-# Snake-Game-via-Prompt-Engineering
+I built an app on Replit that allows you to play Snake.
-This app allows you to play snake
+This code was created using prompt engineering.